jLevere/notes-and-tips/browser start page.md

 }
 ```

 After this is done we need to go into firefox, and into the `about:config` section.
-Just type `about:config` and it will open.  `about:about` will give you more info about what about commands can do.
+Just type `about:config` and it will open.  `about:about` will give you more info concerning what about commands can do.

 Search for `toolkit.legacyUserProfileCustomizations.stylesheets` and change it to true.